PHYSICS (PHGN)

 PHGN100.
 PHYSICS I - MECHANICS.
 4.0 Semester Hrs.

 A first course in physics covering the basic principles of mechanics using vectors and calculus.
 The course consists of a fundamental treatment of the concepts and applications of kinematics and dynamics of particles and systems of particles, including Newton's laws, energy and momentum, rotation, oscillations, and waves.
 Approved for Colorado Guaranteed General Education transfer.
 Equivalency for GT-SC1.
 Prerequisite: MATH111.
-Co-requisites: MATH112 or MATH113 or MATH122.
-2 hours lecture; 4 hours studio; 4.5 semester hours.
+Co-requisite: MATH112 or MATH122.

 PHGN198.
 SPECIAL TOPICS.
 1-6 Semester Hr.